team-jjtg/CityRank/README.md

 }
 ```

-Starting the app is simply a matter of instantiating the controller, everything flows from that:
+Starting the app is simply a matter of instantiating the controller:

 ```
 <!-- index.html -->